 SlackOps for PagerDuty Part 1

 This is the first of a series we are doing to help you master your incident management process.
 If you have not read PagerDuty’s incident response documentation, I recommend you give it a read because each installment of our series on PagerDuty Slack integration will generally follow how you can operationalize one of the aspects of that documentation from within Slack.

 One last matter before we dive in.
 You might be wondering why you should worry about improving your incident management process or you know you want to, but just don’t think you can afford the time.
 You might even be thinking that since most simple tasks around incident management can be done in 25–45 seconds so there isn’t a whole lot to be gained right?
 Challenge those thoughts after I share this example.
 Well let’s take for example our focus task for this installment “Open an incident?”
 This simple task can generally be done using the PagerDuty UI in about 36 seconds.
 With RigD we can get that right from Slack in 10–16 seconds.
 That’s 20–26 seconds faster.

-Now consider that a Rand Group report calculated the cost per minute of downtime for an enterprise at $5,600, and according to this PagerDuty Article companies have 7 major incidents per month.
-If you have to check on call just once during those incidents then your company has spent over 200 hours and lost $47,040 in outage costs.
+Now consider that a Rand Group report calculated the cost per minute of downtime for an enterprise at $5,600, and a recent PagerDuty ROI study found an average of 20,483 incidents per year including 14 outages.
+If you are manually opening thesee incidents then your company has spent over 200 hours and lost $47,040 in outage costs.
 You can prevent that and save your company that cost, time after time.
 That’s why I am writing this series.
-Please follow along with this guide and in about 10 minutes you will be able to set up collaborative automation to cut that cost to just $6,533.
+Please follow along with this guide and in about 10 minutes you will be able to set up collaborative automation to save over 56 hours and avoid outage costs of $33,973.
 It also goes as a given that getting your customers being back up and running faster will help your company brand, and good user experience is a huge value on top of the cost savings.
 I’d like to hear from you after you try this, or if you have any questions along the way.